 Coming together under one tent for the evening

 As I cooked up our homemade dehydrated meals while sitting in the open tent, Syfy ran around camp playing with nature.
 He climbed the elephant-sized rocks next to our tent, pretending he was a mountain lion, roaring to his little heart's content.
-Ready to chow down on a hearty meal, we gathered in the tent to basically scarf our dinners down in under 10 minutes flat.
+Ready to chow down on a hearty meal, we gathered in the tent to scarf our dinners down in under 10 minutes flat.
 Having promised Syfy some s'mores on this trip, I roasted a marshmallow in one of my stainless steel cups and smushed it onto the chocolate and graham crackers I had hidden in my pack.
-He was thoroughly delighted with this new delicious treat, so much so it became all he talked about throughout the coming miles that we would walk.
+He was thoroughly delighted with this new delicious treat.
+So much so that it became all he talked about throughout the coming miles that we would walk.
 Using my Good Night Sleep Tight essential oil roll-on on Syfy's feet and chest, we all laid down to chat about our trip so far.
 We agreed, it was fun hanging out together in a tent, without screens in front of our faces.
-I had anticipated it being difficult for him to fall asleep like usual, but it turned out he slept like a baby on the entire trip.
+I had anticipated it being difficult for him to fall asleep like usual, but it turned out Syfy slept like a baby during the entire trip.
 While the Hippy Hubby and I ended up staying up all night thanks to my biggest mistake, not buying us sleeping pads.
 While Syfy slept like he had the comfiest bed ever, I ended up with bruises on my hips from my painful side-sleeping ways.
 Lesson learned.
 We will never forget the sleeping pads again.
 Ever.

 Fending off the big scary…mice?